bhisaac/5eFP/5eFP-SRD.md

 One player acts as the group token controller while deployed on a map.
 The group token, representing the entire group, moves at the controller's speed, one square at a time.
 The controller removes obscuring map tiles within one square of its position.
 Once movement stops, PCs take one turn in initiative order, performing free actions and up to one action and one reaction during a group token turn.

-Certain backgrounds, classes, and species have bonus features while controlling the group token.
+Certain characters have bonus features while controlling the group token.
 The PC with the highest movement or the best bonus features while moving the group token typically becomes the group token controller.

 ### World Map